tsedio/tsed/docs/tutorials/prisma.md

 ## Prisma generator for Ts.ED <Badge text="Premium sponsors" />

-If you are premium sponsors, or you want to become it, you can ask [Ts.ED team](https://api.tsed.io/rest/slack/tsedio/tsed) to get your access to the private packages [`@tsedio/prisma`](/tutorials/prisma-client.md).
+If you are a premium sponsor, or you want to become one, you can ask [Ts.ED team](https://api.tsed.io/rest/slack/tsedio/tsed) to get your access to the private packages [`@tsedio/prisma`](/tutorials/prisma-client.md).

-This package generates enums and classes compatible with the Ts.ED decorators like @@Returns@@ and extend the possibility about the `prisma.schema`.
+This package generates enums and classes compatible with the Ts.ED decorators like @@Returns@@ and extends possibilities about the `prisma.schema`.

-The following tutorial is to be followed to create your project.
+You should follow this tutorial to create your project properly.
 You will have more details regarding the installation of the [`@tsedio/prisma`](/tutorials/prisma-client.md) package.

 ## Getting started